IlhamriSKY/Assessment-Test-SDT/README.md

 ### 1. Setting Up Database and Credentials

-Import `users.sql` to your database
+Import `users.sql` to your database,
 Copy ```.env.example``` to ```.env``` and set your credentials there.

 ### 2. Installing Dependencies